magomimmo/modern-cljs/doc/tutorial-07.md

 ## Introduction

-In the [previous tutorial][1] we came in contact with `:export` directive been attached to `init` function.
-That directive had the role of protecting the function from being eventually renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace`, namely `:simple` and `:advanced`.
+In the [previous tutorial][1] we came in contact with the `:export` metadata we attached to the `init` function.
+That metadata had the role of protecting the function from being renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace` (namely `:simple` and `:advanced`).

 ## Being aggressive as all the others

-As we already saw in the very [first tutorial][8] of this series, we have been using the `lein-cljsbuild` plugin to configure the CLJS compilation process, by instructing `:cljsbuild` keyword with the following value:
+As we already saw in the very [first tutorial][8] of this series, we have been using the `lein-cljsbuild` plugin to configure the CLJS compilation process, by populating the `:cljsbuild` keyword with the following value:

 ```clojure
 (defproject ....